-- 1. Information on design wind speeds for particular areas may be available from the appropriate authority. - 2.
-For glazing in high wind areas refer to Part 3.10.1. - (b) glass is of a type recognised by AS 1288; and - (c) safety glazing is legibly marked in accordance with AS 1288; and - (d) glazing used in balustrades complies with AS 1288; and - (e) safety glazing is made visible in accordance with 3.6.4.6; and - (f) the glazing is not for the following assemblies in an external wall: - (i) Windows excluding those listed in (g). - (ii) Sliding doors with a frame. - (iii) Adjustable louvres. - (iv) Window walls with one piece framing; and
+- Information on design wind speeds for particular areas may be available from the appropriate authority. - 2.
+For glazing in high wind areas refer to Part 3.10.1. - (b) glass is of a type recognised by AS 1288; and - (c) safety glazing is legibly marked in accordance with AS 1288; and - (d) glazing used in barriers complies with AS 1288; and - (e) safety glazing is made visible in accordance with 3.6.4.6; and - (f) the glazing is not for the following assemblies in an external wall: - (i) Windows excluding those listed in (g). - (ii) Sliding and swinging doors with a frame, including french and bi-fold doors with a frame. - (iii) Adjustable louvres. - (iv) Window walls with one piece framing; and - (g) the glazing is for all assemblies not covered by (f) and the following glazed assemblies: - (i) All glazed assemblies not in an external wall. - (ii) Revolving doors. - (iii) Fixed louvres. - (iv) Skylights, roof lights and windows in other than the vertical plane. - (v) Sliding and swinging doors without a frame. - (vi) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047.

-- (g) the glazing is for all assemblies not covered by (f) and the following glazed assemblies: - (i) All glazed assemblies not in an external wall. - (ii) Hinged doors, including French doors and bi-fold doors. - (iii) Revolving doors. - (iv) Fixed louvres. - (v) Skylights, roof lights and windows in other than the vertical plane. - (vi) Sliding doors without a frame. - (vii) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (viii) Second-hand windows, re-used windows, recycled windows and replacement windows. - (ix) Heritage windows.
+- (vii) Second-hand windows, re-used windows and recycled windows. - (viii) Heritage windows.